Registration for Sandhill Crane tours is open!

 You are invited on a tour, in Lodi, during the “Season of the Sandhill Crane".
 The season begins with the arrival of the Sandhill Cranes into the Delta and Central Valley in about late September, where they will spend the fall and winter months.
 Tours consist of viewing Sandhill Cranes and other unique wintering waterfowl, hearing a presentation on the cranes and their Reserve habitat, and viewing the cranes' impressive, nightly behaviors at a location that is only open to the public during these special tours.

-ALSO NOTE: Effective November 13, 2017, for individuals 16+ years of age, a CDFW Lands Pass or a current fishing or hunting license in possession is required to access whenever visiting either unit of the reserve and to access each tour.
+NOTE: A CDFW Lands Pass or a current fishing or hunting license in possession is required to access whenever visiting either unit of the reserve and to access each tour.

 After registering for a tour, you will need to purchase your Lands Pass for tour visit.
-For tours after November 13, 2017, a CDFW Lands Pass or a current fishing or hunting license in possession is required of each tour participant, age 16+.
+A CDFW Lands Pass or a current fishing or hunting license in possession is required of each tour participant, age 16+.

 - Continue as Guest